bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/reference-react-component.md

 > Note
 >
 > Error boundaries only catch errors in the components **below** them in the tree.
-An error boundary can’t catch an error within itself.
+An error boundary can't catch an error within itself.

 ### `static getDerivedStateFromError()` {#static-getderivedstatefromerror}
 ```javascript